Last updated September 8th, 2023.

 Returns will depend on the specific location you’re buying in.
 Of course, that doesn’t mean choosing a country isn’t important as well.
 Property laws are determined at the national level.
 Meanwhile, appreciation and rental yields mostly rely on the precise city or neighborhood.

 We’re more interested in returns than residency here at InvestAsian.
-Granted, some investors enjoy the idea of owning land abroad.
-Or may want permission to actually spend time in a city they’re buying property in.
+There’s nothing wrong with buying properties as a Lifestyle choice, though.
+Some investors enjoy the idea of owning land abroad.
+Or may want permission to actually spend time in a city they’re buying property in…

 Keeping all that in mind, below are Asia’s five best cities to buy real estate, listed in no particular order.